jaimeMF/youtube-dl-api-server/docs/server-manual.rst

 .. option:: -p <port>, --port <port>

 	The port the server will use.
 The default port is 9191

 .. option:: -h , --help

 	Display the help text

+.. option:: --version

+	Print the version of the server